Topics Report on BioJapan 2023

 Summary

 In the final panel discussion, the panelists discussed the following human resource development issues that need to be addressed in the future: measures to acquire human resources for CMC development and GMP manufacturing, points to keep in mind when developing human resources across biologics modalities, and expectations and requests to the organizations in charge of biotech human resource development.
 In terms of measures to acquire human resources, there was a need to increase the number of educational opportunities and the population, and in terms of human resource development across modalities, there was a need to visualize the image of human resources required in each modality, identify them, and then take measures.
-Regarding expectations and requests for institutions in charge of biotech human resource development, there was an opinion that human resource development is a collaborative area and that it should be considered to utilize not only BCRET but also external initiatives such as pharmaceutical associations, etc. The general consensus was that the direction to be pursued is the same globally.
+Regarding expectations and requests for institutions in charge of biotech human resource development, there was an opinion that human resource development is a collaborative area and that it should be considered to utilize not only BCRET but also external initiatives such as JPMA.
 Mr. Uchida, the coordinator of the forum, pointed out that the need for human resource development is dispersed among industry, academia, and government, but that "it is frustrating that the discussions are not conducted in an integrated manner among the three parties," and that "quantitative and grand design presentations have not been made" regarding the human resources needed.
-He summarized that human resource development should be conducted across multiple industries and educational institutions, saying, "I hope that the government, which can look at the whole picture, will take the lead.
+He summarized that human resource development should be conducted across multiple industries and educational institutions, saying, "I hope that the government, which can look at the whole picture, will take the lead in this area.

 The next BioJapan 2024 is scheduled for October 9-11, 2024, at Pacifico Yokohama.

-( Junko Tsukada, Director, Pharmaceutical Affairs and Biopharmaceuticals Department, and Yoshihiro Kaneko, Chairman, Policy and Working Committee, Biopharmaceuticals Committee)
+( Junko Tsukada, Director, Pharmaceutical Affairs and Biopharmaceuticals Department, and Yoshihiro Kaneko, Chairperson, Policy and Practice Committee, Biopharmaceuticals Committee)

 Share this page